waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Strategy
 - Goal: Push all three boulders into pits on 2F to create a path to Gym Leader Clair on 1F.
 - Current Status: At (2, 7) on 2F.
-Strength INACTIVE.
+Activating Strength.
+Then testing 'WALL' tiles at (4, 10).
 - Plan:
   1. Activate Strength.
   2. Navigate to (3, 3) and push Boulder 6 -> (2, 3) -> (2, 5).